UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76985062-0dcda780-6916-11ea-95a7-f30277be3f63.png "screenshot related resources 3")

-- Add the additional required fields to the resource record, if they have not already carried over from the accession record.
+- Add additional required fields to the resource record.

-> SOME CARRIED OVER, SOME DID NOT.
-IS THERE A RHYME OR REASON?

 - The required fields are: